 What we don’t: Less of an innovator than Salomon.

-In addition to the legendary Moab collection, Merrell’s MQM Flex series is another favorite of ours for fast-and-light missions (the non-GTX shoe weighs just 1 lb.
-9 oz. per pair).
+In addition to the legendary Moab collection, Merrell’s MQM series is another favorite of ours for fast-and-light missions (the low-top Gore-Tex version weighs just 1 lb.
+7 oz. per pair).
 And apart from hiking footwear, Merrell also has a comprehensive selection of outdoor-ready sandals and work boots (their Hydro Moc water shoes are especially popular for trails that involve frequent water crossings).
 All told, Merrell isn’t as much at the forefront of innovation as Salomon, but they’re a comfort-focused brand with good prices and a committed following among day hikers and casual backpackers.

 Location: Portland, Oregon

 Popular products: Targhee, Durand, and Ridge Flex

 What we like: A classic hiking brand with a focus on social and environmental stewardship.